-Q. If that is the case, why do countries have massive “national debt”?
+Q. If that is the case, why do many countries have large “national debt”?

 Q. What happens when government sells bonds?

-A. When bonds are purchased, the government debits the reserve account of the buyer and credits their treasury account at the central bank.
-Treasury accounts are simply records of bonds held and their terms.
-The reverse transaction takes place when bonds mature, as well as when central banks buy back their country’s own debt in what is called “Open Market Operations”, or when performed on a large scale, “Quantitative Easing” (see Part II).
+Treasury accounts are records of bonds held and their terms.
+When bonds mature, as well as when central banks buy back their country’s own debt in what is called “Open Market Operations”, government debits the bond holder's treasury account and credits their reserve account.

 Q. If all of these bond operations by national treasuries and central banks are just moving funds between accounts, how is the macroeconomy affected?